vothub/media-converter-api/readme.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://spdx.org/licenses/MIT)

-This service transcodes media files.
+This service transcodes media files from one format to another.

+It uses server and worker components to manage concurrency.

 *TL;DR: ffmpeg as a service.*